faraix/rs-fMRI-LFADs/README.md

 We hypothesize that the VAE can extract different latent distributions to reveal the distinctive network interactions underlying various states.
 We also believe the reconstruction of rsfMRI images offers a post-processing strategy for corrupted data recovery and motion correction.

-Clone this repo and go INTO the rsFMRI_LFADs folder
+Clone this repo and go INTO the IMBIZO2022_DS_Tutorial folder

 Linux: